Dione (moon): Ice cliffs (formerly 'wispy terrain')

-Wispy terrain on Dione's trailing hemisphere.
-The Eurotas (top) and Palatine Chasmata run from upper right to lower left; the Padua Chasmata are near vertical at right, and the Carthage Fossae horizontal at left.
-The crater Cassandra and its ray system are at lower right.
+The wispy terrain on Dione's trailing hemisphere.

 When the Voyager space probe photographed Dione in 1980, it showed what appeared to be wispy features covering its trailing hemisphere.
 The origin of these features was mysterious, because all that was known was that the material has a high albedo and is thin enough that it does not obscure the surface features underneath.
 One hypothesis was that shortly after its formation Dione was geologically active, and some process such as cryovolcanism resurfaced much of its surface, with the streaks forming from eruptions along cracks in the Dionean surface that fell back as snow or ash.
 Later, after the internal activity and resurfacing ceased, cratering continued primarily on the leading hemisphere and wiped out the streak patterns there.

 This hypothesis was proven wrong by the Cassini probe flyby of 13 December 2004, which produced close-up images.
 These revealed that the 'wisps' were, in fact, not ice deposits at all, but rather bright ice cliffs created by tectonic fractures (chasmata).
 Dione has been revealed as a world riven by enormous fractures on its trailing hemisphere.

 The Cassini orbiter performed a closer flyby of Dione at 500 km on 11 October 2005, and captured oblique images of the cliffs, showing that some of them are several hundred metres high.